Privacy Policy

 - Go Cardless,

-- Identity, Contact and Profile Data is collected from third party providers such as Optum Ltd and Cegedim Healthcare Solutions in respect of prospective enquiries for products or services.
+- Identity, Contact and Profile Data is collected from third party providers such as Optum Ltd in respect of prospective enquiries for products or services.

 How we use your personal data